nikolalsvk/blog/content/blog/adding-custom-html-and-css-to-github-readme/index.md

 But today, I will show you something else.

 I will show you how to add any HTML page you want and "embed" it inside the README.
-Let's see how to do it.
+We'll achieve this by adding custom HTML and CSS inside an SVG file.

-## HTML in README
+## Custom CSS and HTML in an SVG

 GitHub supports adding HTML in Markdown, but it is pretty aggressive when removing HTML that can be potentially dangerous to users.
 Things like scripts, iframes, and similar will get removed or "silenced" to avoid malicious content from being served to users.